PDF

 These sections explain the job in plain language and set expectations for what the tool should do well.

 A lot of PDF jobs are really page-export jobs.
-People need one or more pages as images for support tickets, content reviews, uploads, design markup, marketplace assets, or documentation workflows.
+People need one or more pages as images for support tickets, content reviews, uploads, design markup, marketplace assets, or documentation, and a focused exporter handles that without opening a heavier PDF suite.

 • Turning reports or scans into page images for sharing